Quality control

 Incomplete or incorrect statistics might indicate you haven't yet provided the information needed to properly assign data to animals.
 In this case you might see values of 0 or not set, like this:

 If the Time of First and Last Deployed Location or Number of Deployed Locations are present but not what you expect, check that the timestamps were imported correctly.
-Incorrectly mapped timestamps often result in timestamps in the future, or can reduce the total number of locations, depending on how duplicates were treated during import.
+Incorrectly mapped timestamps can result in timestamps in the future, or reduce the total number of locations, depending on how duplicates were treated during import.
 Solution: If needed, Add or fix deployments or reimport incorrectly mapped values.

-Add deployments
+Add deployments and reference data

 • If you have only a few animals or tags, you may find it easier to use the Deployment Manager.

-• If you have not yet added data to your study, you can map both Tag and Animal IDs while importing custom tabular data files, and Movebank will attempt to automatically define deployments following import.
+• If you have not yet added data to your study, you can map both tag and animal IDs while importing custom tabular data files, and Movebank will attempt to automatically define deployments following import.

 Add missing species